chrisdigity/mochimap-api/README.md

   /><br /><img src="https://contrib.rocks/image?repo=chrisdigity/mochimap.com" /></a><br />
 </h1>

-The MochiMap API is a selfless service *(pats self on back)* provided to the [Mochimo](https://mochimo.org/) community, for access to Mochimo Block data, Transaction data, Chain statistics and Network Node details via secure and reliable HTTP requests and developer friendly JSON responses.
+The MochiMap API is a selfless service *(pats self on back)* provided to the [Mochimo](https://mochimo.org/) community, for access to Mochimo Block data, Transaction data, Chain statistics and Network Node details via secure and reliable HTTPS requests and JSON responses.

+The MochiMap API interprets blockchain and transaction data from the Mochimo Cryptocurrency Network and stores it as Developer friendly JSON data.
+This data is publicly accessible via the MochiMap API endpoints, listed below, allowing for both simple and complex queries and search patterns for querying exactly the data you might need.

 ## API Status and Uptime
 The [MochiMap API status page](https://stats.uptimerobot.com/KEPZ9hqnYo) is powered by the UptimeRobot and contains global and regional uptime history of the MochiMap API across all of it's publicly accessible servers.

-## API Usage
-The MochiMap API interprets blockchain and transaction data from the Mochimo Cryptocurrency Network and stores it as Developer friendly JSON data.
-This data is publicly accessible via the MochiMap API endpoints, listed below, allowing for both simple and complex queries and search patterns for querying exactly the data you might need.

 ## API Domains
 The MochiMap API can be accessed using a few different domains.
 Though it's highly recommended that you use the recommended domain for almost all cases, alternative domains are spread across the globe for redundancy and backup requirements.